Chemellia/ChemistryFeaturization.jl/README.md

 * In addition, you will need your `PyCall` to have access to the `pymatgen` package, which can be added using `Conda.jl` as: `Conda.add("pymatgen"; channel="conda-forge")`, as well as the `rdkit` package (`Conda.add("rdkit"; channel="conda-forge")`)

 ## Future Plans:
-### v0.1
-* graph-building and featurizing for CrystalGraphConvNets.jl
-* featurizing for Weave.jl
-* featurization and inversion
-* some basic documentation/examples

-### later...
 * "hybrid" featurizations using features from multiple paradigms if available
 * more input file formats? e.g. [SELFIES](https://github.com/aspuru-guzik-group/selfies)